By Justin Pothoven, CPA, Client Advisor

 The Art of Accounting

-One of the things I like about accounting is also what makes it hard – there’s not too many absolutes.
+One of the things I like about accounting is also what makes it hard – there are not too many absolutes.
 A lot comes down to knowing how a particular business operates.
 Dental CPAs apply their knowledge of the industry to help practice owners build better businesses.
 When questions come up, like whether it makes sense to buy a new piece of equipment or increase staff, we have the expertise necessary to help our clients make the best decisions possible.

 A general CPA firm doesn’t have the industry knowledge to provide that kind of advice.
 That’s why I chose to work at a dental CPA firm.
 I can do more than offer clients a competent tax return.
 I can help them build a healthy business and achieve their financial goals.
 To me, that’s a lot more satisfying.